 In 2004, Smith was featured on a 49-cent stamp (Scott #2062) issued by Canada Post as part of its “Nobel Prize Winners” issue (SC #2061-62), which also featured Gerhard Herzberg (SC #2061).
 Designed by Paul Haslip, of HM&E Communications, the stamp depicts a black-and-white profile alongside a coloured DNA double helix and alphabet, alongside a grayscale photograph of Smith.

 “As graphic artists, we work with a visual language, and we’re always looking for recognizable images that we can use in our own way,” said Haslip.
 “I realized that this kind of image would show the newness and creativity involved in scientific discovery.”

 Bill Danard, then-manager of stamp products, said: “The vivid colours here aptly represent the activity of the mind.”

-The colours also have specific relation to Smith’s field: because he worked in genetics, his portrait shows the double helix alongside the letters that represent the chemical building blocks of the genetic code.
+The colours also have a specific relation to Smith’s field: because he worked in genetics, his portrait shows the double helix alongside the letters that represent the chemical building blocks of the genetic code.
 The stamps were printed in eight colours with a pearlescent silver ink adding a reflective sheen; however, there’s more here than meets the eye.

-“We wanted to emphasize the unseen qualities of the science, because both men studied phenomena invisible to the naked eye,” said Haslip.
+“We wanted to emphasize the unseen qualities of the science because both men studied phenomena invisible to the naked eye,” said Haslip.